-Typically younger patients sustaining high velocity trauma.
+Typically younger patients sustaining high-velocity trauma.

-Pseudopneumoperitoneum is a well recognised post-traumatic phenomenon in patients with pneumomediastinum and pulmonary interstitial emphysema 1-4 where the gas is able to track down pressure gradients along tissue planes into the retroperitoneum (via the diaphragmatic apertures) and extraperitoneal space (via the foramen of Morgagni) 1-7 by a process called Macklin effect 8.
+Pseudopneumoperitoneum is a well recognized post-traumatic phenomenon in patients with pneumomediastinum and pulmonary interstitial emphysema 1-4 where the gas is able to track down pressure gradients along tissue planes into the retroperitoneum (via the diaphragmatic apertures) and extraperitoneal space (via the foramen of Morgagni) 1-7 by a process called Macklin effect 8.

-The hypothesised mechanism for ectopic gas production mimicking pseudopneumoperitoneum is by vacuum phenomenon.
+The hypothesized mechanism for ectopic gas production mimicking pseudopneumoperitoneum is by vacuum phenomenon.
 Rapid changes in local tissue pressure, acute fractures or acute soft tissue disruption can cause dissolution of nitrogen gas from the adjacent soft tissues resulting in small pockets of gas visible on CT 14.
-The association of benign post-traumatic pseudopneumoperitoneum with high velocity trauma supports this theory, by the fact that rapid changes in local tissue pressure from an external impact or local tissue disruption (diaphragmatic ligament attachment tears or costochondral microfractures) could create the required microenvironment for vacuum phenomenon.
+The association of benign post-traumatic pseudopneumoperitoneum with high-velocity trauma supports this theory, by the fact that rapid changes in local tissue pressure from an external impact or local tissue disruption (diaphragmatic ligament attachment tears or costochondral microfractures) could create the required microenvironment for vacuum phenomenon.

 Between the 5th-10th intercostal spaces adjacent to the costochondral junctions and anterior diaphragmatic attachments.

-There is a statistically significant association with high velocity trauma (with an incidence of 12.5% of all high velocity trauma) 9.
+There is a statistically significant association with high-velocity trauma (with an incidence of 12.5% of all high-velocity trauma) 9.

 Small pockets of gas located anteriorly between the 5th and 10th intercostal spaces, near the costochondral junctions.
 The gas often strongly resembles pneumoperitoneum.
 On closer inspection, the gas may be appreciated external to the peritoneal surface.
-In many instances however, the exact location of the gas is unable to be accurately resolved with CT.
+In many instances, however, the exact location of the gas is unable to be accurately resolved with CT.